…by Jonas E. Alexis, VT Editor

 “Our Government will resemble the Hindu god Vishnu.
 Each of our hundred hands will hold one spring of the social machinery of State.”

 One doesn’t need the Protocols to make a scholarly judgment and logical assessment about what is actually happening in the world at all.
 In fact, we do have a massive body of scholarly documentation to show that the “Khazarian mafia” and its offshoots have a way in which much of the wickedness in the world is loused up.
-Here is a small fraction of the scholarly studies that are available to any serious thinker:
+Here are a small fraction of the scholarly studies that are available to any serious thinker:

 Unclean Lips: Obscenity, Jews, and American Culture